alexisvincent/gulper/README.md

-# Gulper - Gulp Helper
+# Gulpir - Gulp Helper | Elixir Extention

-Gulper is an extension of Laravel Elixir.
+Gulpir is an extension of Laravel Elixir.
 It may be used as a drop in replacement for Elixir

-Gulper adds the following extentions:
+Gulpir adds the following extentions:

     webpack